charlie-bertelsen/COVID-19-and-Traffic-Collision-Analysis-in-Los-Angeles/README.md

 - K-means Clustering: Identified three natural groupings of data, representing different stages of the pandemic with distinct traffic-collision behavior.

 ### Visualizations

+A summary of the most accurately fitting model (polynomial) and screenshot preview are below.
+A full report of the models built in this project can be found in the main branch as the model building part 2 file.

 Polynomial Regression (6 degree):